 Market accountability not only rests on promises made at issuance but also on how these are followed up on during the life of the assets or projects financed.
-By reporting, issuers have a unique opportunity to engage with bondholders. potential investors and other market participants by showing the positive climate impact that has been achieved through the green bond.
+By reporting, issuers have a unique opportunity to engage with bondholders, potential investors and other market participants by showing the positive has been achieved throu

-In order to assess what constitutes 'good' reporting we used market guidelines and standards from around the world as a baseline.
-While the guidelines differ, they contain common requirements and recommendations which are summarised in the table below
+In order to assess what c reporting we used marke and standards from arou a baseline.
+While the gui they contain common rec recommendations which the table below.